+Visiting the Museum of Anthropology is one of my favourite things to do in Vancouver BC in winter.
 My favourite object in the museum is the famous yellow cedar sculpture, The Raven and the First Men by Bill Reid.
 The sculpture is situated in its own gallery within the museum and can be viewed in 360 degrees.
 It’s simply stunning.

-5. The Bloedel Conservatory
+Vancouver During Winter – The Bloedel Conservatory

 The Bloedel Conservatory is a domed lush paradise in the heart of Vancouver.
 It is designated as a heritage building due to its unique structure and inherent value to the city.

 On our last visit, we were lucky enough to see rare corpse flower in bloom!
 The aptly named corpse flower is known for its rare and unpredictable flower that smells of rotting meat!
-The bloom only lasted for 48 hours but the stench was putrid!
+The bloom only lasted for 48 hours but the stench was putrid.
 Apparently, the scent is meant to attract carrion beetles, flesh flies and other insects drawn to rotting meat.

 Maybe you’ll be lucky enough to catch the corpse flower in bloom too!

-6. Dine Out Vancouver
+Vancouver in Winter – Dine Out Vancouver

 Restaurants feature set menus at varying price points between $15 and $45 and provide unique culinary experiences to please your palate.
 If you visit Vancouver in winter, scheduling your trip around Dine Out Vancouver is a great idea!